Therapy for New Moms Who Are Teachers

 I can help you:

-navigate the emotional transition into motherhood
+navigate the emotional transition into motherhood without the pressure to have it together

-manage anxiety, guilt, and overwhelm
+manage the anxiety, guilt, and overwhelm of giving everything to everyone

-prepare for the return to the classroom
+prepare for the return to the classroom in a way that feels sustainable

 You don't have to carry this alone.